 Assessment of the Association Between Increasing Membrane Pore Size and Endotoxin Permeability Using a Novel Experimental Dialysis Simulation Set-Up.
 BMC Nephrol.
-2018;19:1.
+2018;19:1

-^{1.} Schepers E, Glorieux G, Eloot S, et al. Assessment of the Association Between Increasing Membrane Pore Size and Endotoxin Permeability Using a Novel Experimental Dialysis Simulation Set-Up.
+^{1.} Schepers E, Glorieux G, Eloot S, Hulko M, Boschetti-de-Fierro A, Beck W, Krause, B, Van Biesen W. Assessment of the Association Between Increasing Membrane Pore Size and Endotoxin Permeability Using a Novel Experimental Dialysis Simulation Set-Up.
 BMC Nephrol.
 2018; 19:1.

-Assessment of the Association Between Increasing Membrane Pore Size and Endotoxin Permeability Using a Novel Experimental Dialysis Set-Up
+Assessment of the Association Between Increasing Membrane Pore Size and Endotoxin Permeability Using a Novel Experimental Dialysis Simulation Set-Up

-Schepers E, Glorieux G, Eloot S, et al. Assessment of the association between increasing membrane pore size and endotoxin permeability using a novel experimental dialysis set-up.
+Schepers E, Glorieux G, Eloot S, et al. Assessment of the association between increasing membrane pore size and endotoxin permeability using a novel experimental dialysis simulation set-up.
 BMC Nephrol.
 2018; 19:1. doi: 10.1186/s12882-017-0808-y.

 The current trend is to further increase pore size and permeability of dialysis membranes to enhance removal of uremic toxins in the larger molecular weight range even when used in dialysis mode.
-High-cut off (HCO) dialyzers allow elimination of molecules up to 45 kDa and remove specific middle molecules more effectively than standard high flux membranes.
+High cut-off dialyzers allow elimination of molecules up to 45 kDa and remove specific middle molecules more effectively than standard high-flux membranes.
 The use of these membranes decreases inflammation and in vitro calcification, but also results in albumin loss.

-More recently membranes with a steeper cut-off at a lower molecular weight than HCO membranes, medium cut off (MCO) membranes have been introduced.
-These membranes can even remove large toxins such as kappa (22.5 kDa)1 and lambda (45 kDa)1 free light chains, two compounds associated with inflammatory markers and mortality in chronic kidney disease (CKD).
+More recently membranes with a steeper cut-off at a lower molecular weight than HCO membranes, medium cut-off membranes have been introduced.
+These membranes can even remove large toxins such as kappa [22.5 kDa]1 and lambda [45 kDa]1 free light chains, two compounds associated with inflammatory markers and mortality in chronic kidney disease (CKD).